joshukraine/dotfiles/README.md

 I’ve made the following changes to my fork of Laptop:

-- Remove Heroku-related code
-- Customize Homebrew bundle
 - Install asdf via git instead of Homebrew
-- Add python and lua asdf plugins
-- Install a few basic gems and npm packages
+- Comment out Heroku-related code
+- Comment out unused Homebrew taps and formulae

+Additional customizations are in `$HOME/.laptop.local`.

 ### ⚠️ 2.
 Check for Stow conflicts